How to turn an old Android phone into a security camera

 Security Camera CZ

 While Alfred may be the go-to for most people, I wanted to see how the app compares to something that's a little lesser-known.
-Security Camera CZ is another option that I found, coming in with over 100,000 installs and a 4.2-star rating.
+Security Camera CZ (opens in new tab) is another option that I found, coming in with over a million installs and a 4.2-star rating.

 It does the same general thing as Alfred, albeit with fewer restrictions and a more affordable premium subscription.